So you’ve had an injury and now you’re ready to start the process of getting back to your best.

-Most regressions you suffer are the result of too much force being applied to muscles and joints that aren’t ready.
+Most regressions you suffer are the result of too much force being applied to muscles and joints.
 With that in mind think how you can make the exercise easier to gain benefit.

-Reduce the resistance, decrease the size of the lever you’re pushing against, or reduce the number of joints involved in the exercise.
+Reduce the resistance, decrease the size of the moment arm, or reduce the number of joints involved in the exercise.

 Second, look further than the specific area you are trying to improve.
-You’ll be surprised how many gains can be made by training areas both above and below the orginal site of injury.
+You’ll be surprised how quickly gains can be made by training areas both above and below the orginal site of injury.

 For example, if you’re trying to rehab your knee look to target your ankle, hip and trunk as part of that process.

 Exercise selection is all about science.
-Suggesting it is any part art attaches an ephemeral nature to it that in reality doesn’t exist.
+Suggesting it is any part art is misleading at best.